The page has been translated by Gen AI.

 Caution

-Metric collection via ServiceWatch Agent is classified as custom metrics, and unlike the metrics collected by default from each service, it incurs charges, so it is recommended to configure only the metrics that are absolutely necessary.
+Metrics collected via the ServiceWatch Agent are considered custom metrics and incur charges, unlike the default metrics collected from each service.
+It is recommended to configure only the necessary metrics.

 Windows Exporter Metrics